gicmo/bolt/HACKING.md

 Coding style
 ============

+The style is codified via the supplied `sscripts/uncrustify.cfg` config.
+It can be automatically formatted by the `uncrustify` target, i.e. by invoking `ninja -C <builddir> uncrustify`.
-Run `scripts/uncrustify.sh` to format the source code before submitting pull requests.
+Make sure to format the source code before submitting pull requests.

 Testing
 =======